tamasstahl/Data_Engineering_1_Term/Project Description.md

 #### Question 3: How many medals were won in the sport "Swimming" by Olympic years?

-#### Question 4: List of gold medal winners by a country for all Olympics Events.
-The country should be replacable to look at different countries.
+#### Question 4: When were the first olympic gold medals awarded to Hungary in every sport?

 #### Question 5: List of gold winner Hungarian female athletes.